meganjacobs97/code-quiz/README.md

 # Quiz About Me

-## A timed quiz with multiple-choice questions, including a responsive user interface that features dynamically updated HTML and CSS that is powered by JavaScript
+## A timed quiz with multiple-choice questions, including a user interface that features dynamically updated HTML and CSS that is powered by JavaScript

 This was mainly an exercise in web APIs and dynamically adding HTML and CSS elements to a webpage using JavaScript.